cuducos/createnv/README.md

 [![asciicast](https://asciinema.org/a/311482.svg)](https://asciinema.org/a/311482)

-You can now experiment by yourself, or try more advanced `.env.sample` such as the `tests/.env.sample` or [Bot Followers's `.env.sample`]
+You can now experiment by yourself, or try more advanced `.env.sample` such as the `tests/.env.sample` or [Bot Followers's `.env.sample`](https://github.com/cuducos/bot-followers/blob/master/.env.sample).

 ## Install